For students interested in…

 LING 5233 – Pedagogical Structure of English (prerequisite: LING foundation course) Meets with LING 6233.
 An analysis of a broad range of English phonetic and grammatical structures and models for teaching this material in the ESL/EAS classroom.

-LING 5810 – L2 Methodology (TESOL Certificate course, prerequisite: LING foundation course) An examination of approaches and methods in second-language teaching, as well as the theories of language and language acquisition on which they are based.
+LING 5810 – L2 Methodology (TESOL Certificate course, prerequisite: LING foundation course) Meets with WLC 5410.
+An examination of approaches and methods in second-language teaching, as well as the theories of language and language acquisition on which they are based.
+Discussion and practice of current assessment procedures.
+Also a focus on educators' implicit theories of L2 learning and teaching.
+Includes critiqued peer teaching.
+This course is restricted to students in the TESOL certificate and Foreign Language majors and minors.
 [Typically offered fall and spring]

 LING 5818 – Second Language Test Design (prerequisite: LING 5810 or LANG 5400, and LING 1200) - An overview of the conceptual bases of language testing and procedures for designing and developing useful language tests.